fpoolnet/fpool-web/README.md

-# Flokicoin Mining App
+# Fpool Web

-Flokicoin Mining App is a tool designed to help you efficiently monitor and manage your mining activities with support for PPLNS.
+Fpool web is a tool designed to help you efficiently monitor and manage your mining activities with support for PPLNS.

 ## Overview